 sudo port install gimp once you have Macports installed.

 Last we checked, the GIMP port file pointed to the current stable release and we have reports from people who've built GIMP successfully this way.

 Homebrew is similar to Macports and provides packages (aka formulas) to install, either by compiling them from source or by using pre-made binaries.
 There are indications that there is now a formula for GIMP, installable with:

-brew tap caskroom/cask && brew cask install gimp.
+brew tap homebrew/cask && brew install --cask gimp.

 The SHA256 hash sum for

-For instructions, how to build GIMP from source code, please see this page.
+For instructions on how to build GIMP from source code, you will want to read our developer website.